juice-shop/pwning-juice-shop/appendix/solutions.md

 one possible solution is presented here.
 This is typically the easiest or most obvious one from the author's perspective.

-> The challenge solutions found in this release of the compantion guide
+> The challenge solutions found in this release of the companion guide
 > are compatible with `{{book.juiceShopVersion}}` of OWASP Juice Shop.

 ### Find the carefully hidden 'Score Board' page